united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/vm_installation.md

 Ensure you have:
 - Access to a hypervisor (like VMware, VirtualBox, Proxmox, or Hyper-V)
-- Sufficient host resources to allocate to the VM (refer to the [Installtion guide for requirements](/docs/getstarted/installation#requirements) section for more details)
+- Sufficient host resources to allocate to the VM (refer to the [Installation guide for requirements](/docs/getstarted/installation#requirements) section for more details)
 - Network access for both the host and VM

 ## Storage Configuration